 A target from the Print Request option on Aeon should be created.
 This will be used as a citation sheet and should include Collection Name/Title, Record Group, Finding Aid number, Series, Box Number, Folder number and title, and date if available.
 Be sure to check that the folder number/title on the citation sheet corresponds to the folder being scanned.

-Service Edited: Compressed, web-accessible, service file derived from the master edited file.
+Service Edited: Compressed, web-accessible, service file derived from the master TIF file.
 For textual materials, service edited files should be in PDF format and for photographic materials, these files should be in JPEG format.

 The scan resolution should be set to one of the following recommendations: